ananyamudunuri/The-LinkedIn-Job-Postings-using-MongoDB/README.md

 ```

-The MongoDB aggregation pipeline you provided operates on the `LinkedinJobAnalysis` collection.
-It first sorts the documents based on the number of job applications in descending order.
+The query sorts the documents based on the number of job applications in descending order.
 Then, it groups the documents by job title and retains the first document's number of applies as both the previous and current applies for each group.
 After that, it calculates the percentage increase in job applications for each job title.
 The documents are then sorted in descending order based on this calculated percentage increase.
 Finally, the output is limited to the top 10 documents with the highest percentage increase in job applications.

 # Visualization of MongoDB data